Salamanca This north-western gem is one of Spain's best cities to visit.

 You don’t have to traverse miles of pilgrim paths to visit the Galician city of Santiago de Compostela – it’s just as rewarding if you fly there.

-Santiago is, of course, the famous end to the Camino de Santiago pilgrimage routes – a network of roads that wind their way across the top of Spain and up through Portugal.
+Santiago is, of course, the famous end to the Camino de Santiago pilgrimage routes, a network of roads that wind their way across the top of Spain and up through Portugal.

-Whichever way you arrive in Santiago (props to those who walk!), take your time to marvel at the grand cathedral – it’s said to be the burial place of the apostle St. James.
-Then, get acquainted with Galicia’s delicious cuisine, which ranges from the exotic (paprika-spiced octopus) to classics (empanadas filled with tuna and fried Padrón peppers).
+Whichever way you arrive in Santiago (props to those who walk!), take your time to marvel at the grand cathedral – it’s said to be the burial place of the apostle St James.
+Then, get acquainted with Galicia’s delicious cuisine, which ranges from the exotic (paprika-spiced octopus) to the classics (empanadas filled with tuna and fried Padrón peppers).

 Top tip: For some quiet time between seeing the city’s sights, chill out in leafy Alameda Park and admire the views from its Miradoiro da Catedral viewpoint.

-Many visitors simply pass through Malaga on their way to the bustling resorts of the Costa del Sol, but those who stop to take in the sights will be pleasantly rewarded with one of the best cities in Spain.
+Many visitors pass through Malaga on their way to the bustling resorts of the Costa del Sol, but those who stop to take in the sights will be pleasantly rewarded with one of the best cities in Spain.

 More than just a transport hub, Malaga is a vibrant city with plenty of culture and attractions to keep anyone happy.
 Its standout sight is the Alcazaba, an ancient Arab citadel that looms over the historic centre and is peppered with gardens, fountains and shrubbery.

-Catalonia Málaga
+Barceló Málaga

 Prices and availability shown can change.
 Always check pricing with the provider before booking.